chizer1/DbLocator/docs/articles/getting-started.md

 // Basic initialization
 var dbLocator = new Locator("YourConnectionString");

-// With encryption (recommended for production) var dbLocator = new Locator("YourConnectionString", "YourEncryptionKey");
+// With encryption
+var dbLocator = new Locator("YourConnectionString", "YourEncryptionKey");

-// With caching (for better performance) var dbLocator = new Locator("YourConnectionString", "YourEncryptionKey", cache);
+// With caching
+var dbLocator = new Locator("YourConnectionString", "YourEncryptionKey", yourCachingMechanism);
 ```

 ## Setting Up a Multi-tenant Environment